docarray/docarray/docs/user_guide/representing/array.md

-This syntax is inspired by more statically typed language, and even though it might offend python purist and go against python list principle we believe that it is actually a good user experience to think of Array of `BaseDoc` rather than just a collection of non-homogenous `BaseDoc`.
+This syntax is inspired by more statically typed language, and even though it might offend python purist and go against python list principle we believe that it is actually a good user experience to think of Array of `BaseDoc` rather than just an array of non-homogenous `BaseDoc`.

 That being said `AnyDocArray` can be used to create a non-homogenous `AnyDocArray`: